Get 50% Discount Offer 26 Days

 maven installation version

 If you see this output, congratulations!
-Maven is successfully installed on your Ubuntu VPS.
+You have successfully installed Maven on your Ubuntu VPS.

 Step 4: Set Up Environment Variables (Optional)

-Configuring environment variables is an optional step, but it can simplify how you interact with Apache Maven on your Ubuntu system.
-By setting these variables, you make it easier to use Maven commands without needing to type the full path to the Maven executable each time.
-This is particularly helpful for those managing multiple projects or using Maven frequently, as it allows for more convenient access.
+Configuring environment variables is optional but can simplify how you interact with Apache Maven on your Ubuntu system.
+Setting these variables makes it easier to use Maven commands without needing to type the full path to the Maven executable each time.
+This configuration benefits those managing multiple projects or using Maven frequently, as it allows for more convenient access.

-When you install Maven, the binaries are stored in a specific directory.
+When you install Maven, the system places its binaries in a specific directory.
 Without environment variables, you’d need to provide the full path (/usr/share/maven/bin/mvn) each time you run a command, which can be tedious.
-By setting the MAVEN_HOME environment variable and adding it to your system’s PATH, you enable the use of the simple mvn command from anywhere in the terminal.
+By setting the MAVEN_HOME environment variable and adding it to your system’s PATH, you can enable the simple mvn command from anywhere in the terminal.
 To do this, edit the ~/.bashrc file.

 How to Set Environment Variables for Maven